Home Office Response To The Report On The Minimum Income Threshold - “Skype Families”

 The Children’s Commissioner published a report on 9th September 2015 entitled: “Skype Families” which considered “the effects on children of being separated from a mum or dad because of recent immigration rules”.
-An earlier blog article examined this report.

 The Home Office response to the Children’s Commissioner’s report on the impact on the children of the minimum income threshold for sponsoring family migrants was published on 5th January 2016.
 The letter was written by James Brokenshire MP, Immigration Minister, to the Children’s Commissioner for England.

 In summary the Immigration Minister, unsurprisingly, defends the government’s position making the following points:

 - Employment overseas is no guarantee of work.
 Migrants partners with appropriate job offers can apply to come to the United Kingdom under Tier 2 of the Immigration Rules.